 To maintain good oral health, preventive dentistry should be prioritized.
 Our team of special needs dentists, assistants, hygienists, and anesthesiologists understand the sensitive nature of providing dentistry for patients who have special needs.
 Every patient is unique, and we will treat them as such.
-We understand the necessity of a comprehensive, thorough checkup.
+We understand the necessity of a comprehensive, thorough dental checkup and preventive dentistry for special needs patients in Grand Prairie, TX.
 If you have questions about our findings and recommended treatment, please ask.
 We are always happy to answer questions and help caregivers and patients gain a full understanding of the dental treatment plans we recommend.

 Visiting the dentist every six months for a checkup and cleaning is crucial to stop the development or avoid oral health problems.
 At your loved one’s appointment, we’ll take any necessary X-rays to make sure that no issues are forming below the gumline and conduct a visual and tactile examination of their teeth and gums to search for any signs of common problems, like cavities and gum disease.
 We’ll also conduct a quick oral cancer screening.
 Finally, before we send them on their way, we’ll thoroughly clear any plaque and tartar from the surface of their teeth and polish them, leaving their pearly whites feeling refreshed and healthy.

 People who have special needs are at a higher risk of developing certain oral health issues, like cavities, due to neuromuscular issues like drooling or swallowing problems, seizures, gastroesophageal reflux, etc. That’s why it’s especially important that their smiles are protected from the lingering threat of harmful oral bacteria that are known to cause decay.
 To help ward off the threat of cavities, we can paint a clear, protective coating over the biting surface of their molars.
 This will keep food debris and plaque from collecting in the grooves, making it easier for your loved one to brush and floss.